If you’re planning a trip to Hot Springs, Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

 Don’t worry, it sounds intense but the pressure of the water is more relaxing than needle-like.
 After you are rinsed off you will be taken to a cooling room where you can hang out for 10-20 minutes and bring down your body temperature.

-The Quapaw Bathhouse Review & Experience
+Our Experience at The Quapaw Bathhouse

 The Quapaw Bathhouse in Hot Springs Arkansas is more of a modern-day spa rather than a bathhouse.
 If you want to soak in the thermal waters you can either make an appointment for a private bath or you can spend some time at the public pools.